 The first year after the death of your beloved dog or cat can be a time of intense emotions.
 If you’re like most people, you miss them so much and just want them back.
 You’ve lost something you not only deeply love, but chances are much of your daily life circled around your pet.
 First thing in the morning, you fed them or let them out.
 They were always in your consciousness, whether they were right beside you or waiting for you at home.
 For many of us, our animals were a large part of our identity.
 We have lost a part of ourselves and now we have to learn a new way of being.

 Based on many of my client’s experiences (and my own), following are eight things you may face during that first year.
+Some of these may resonate with you and some not.
 There are no easy answers here but my hope is that reading this list can bring you some comfort in knowing you are not alone.
 Most likely, whatever you are going through is a normal response to losing the beloved companion who inhabited a huge part of your heart, your home, and your life.

 We are all different and will grieve differently.
 As the poet Alla Renee Bozarth says, “As no love is the same, no loss is.”
 Unfortunately, the only cure for grief is to grieve and although that means heartbreak, please know that the acute pain you are feeling now will eventually lessen.